Frequently Asked Questions

 We do not work with direct competitors simultaneously if it creates a conflict of interest or raises concerns about confidential information.
 This is discussed and agreed upon during the contracting process.

-However, we may work with multiple organizations in the same industry (e.g., professional services firms, government contractors) if there's no competitive overlap or conflict.
+However, we may work with multiple organizations in the same industry (e.g., professional services firms, ) if there's no competitive overlap or conflict.

 -